xcube-dev/xcube-vdc-places/README.md

 # xcube-vdc-places
-A plugin for xcube-server that adds places from vector data cubes
+A plugin for xcube-server that reads vector data cubes as feature data.